jmacaldo/cae/README.md

 * Deployment (10 minutes)

 ## Tech Used
 This application is bootstrapped with Create-React-App.
 A mix of custom and Material-UI elements are used.
-The an Express application serves as a custom proxy back-end server that acts as the middleman between the MeetUp API and the application.
+An Express application serves as a custom proxy back-end server that acts as the middleman between the MeetUp API and the application.

 <img src="http://jmacaldo.com/cae/static/media/mobile.jpg" />